The M’Naghten rules

 Defect of reason

-The disease of the mind must cause a defect of reason so that the defendant either did not know the nature and quality of his act or did not know that what he was doing was wrong.
+The disease of the mind must cause a defect of reason so that the defendant either did not know the nature and quality of their act or did not know that what they were doing was wrong.
 In other words, the defendant must have lost their powers of reason.
-Being absent-minded or confused enough to be unable to reason correctly is not sufficient (see, for example, R v Clarke ).
+Being absent-minded or confused enough to be unable to reason correctly is not sufficient (R v Clarke (1972)).

 Knowledge that the act is wrong

 ‘Wrong’ here means legally wrong, as opposed to morally wrong.
-The defendant must be unaware that his acts are against the law.
-If the defendant knows that his act is legally wrong then the insanity defence will fail.
-In R v Windle the defendant did suffer from a mental illness but admitted giving his wife a fatal dose of aspirin.
-He later said ‘I suppose I’ll hang for this.’
+The defendant must be unaware that their acts are against the law.
+If the defendant knows their act is legally wrong, the insanity defence will fail.
+In R v Windle (1952), the defendant did suffer from a mental illness but admitted giving his wife a fatal dose of aspirin.
+He later said: ‘I suppose I’ll hang for this.’
 He pleaded insanity but the defence was not accepted by the judge due to lack of evidence.
 His appeal was dismissed.
 The Court of Appeal held that ‘wrong’ means contrary to law and the appellant knew that what he was doing was contrary to law.